epigen/spilterlize_integrate/README.md

 # Methods
 This is a template for the Methods section of a scientific publication and is intended to serve as a starting point.
 Only retain paragraphs relevant to your analysis.
 References `[ref]` to the respective publications are curated in the software table above.
-Versions `(ver)` have to be read out from the respective conda environment specifications (`workflow/envs/*.yaml` file) or post execution in the result directory (`envs/spilterlize_integrate/*.yaml`).
+Versions `(ver)` have to be read out from the respective conda environment specifications (`workflow/envs/*.yaml` file) or post-execution in the result directory (`envs/spilterlize_integrate/*.yaml`).
 Parameters that have to be adapted depending on the data or workflow configurations are denoted in squared brackets e.g., `[X]`.

 __Split.__ The input data was split by `[split_by]`, with each split denoted by `[split_by]_{annotation_level}`.
 The complete data was retained in the "all" split.
 Sample filtering was achieved by removing sample rows from the annotation file or using `NA` in the respective annotation column.
 Annotations were also split and provided separately.
 The data was loaded, split, and saved using the Python library pandas `(ver)[ref]`.